jarecoo/practice/notes.md

     * Tranquility of mind is preferable to a turbulent mind
     * Seeing the good in life, and being grateful helps avoid the scourge of stress
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
-* Meaning and Purpose in life are individually created
 * Experience and Memories Have Far Greater Value than Possessions and Material Goods
 * Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
 * Satisfaction and Happiness are found in Purposeful, Mindful Engagement in the Present Moment (Mindfulness, Presence, Focus, Hard Work, Proactivity, etc)